TheMaster1127/h-sharp/README.md

 The IDE is useless until you teach it the rules of H-Sharp.

 1. Inside the `h-sharp` repository you just cloned, you will find the crucial instruction file: `HTVM-instructions.txt`.
 2. Open the HTVM IDE, go to "Manage Instructions," and import this `HTVM-instructions.txt` file.
-This makes the IDE aware of H-Sharp's existence.

 ### Step 3: Write and Transpile
 With the IDE configured, you can begin.